-- 1. If a student is going to be late they should request a late note from their parents on that day and give it to their Period One teacher if they arrive prior to 8.55am or to Student Services after 8.55am.
-If it is not possible to get a note that day (e.g. parents at work) they should provide it to Student Services the following day. - 2.
-Students who are late but arrive before 8.55am should proceed to their Session One class. - 3.
-Students who are late and arrive after 8.55am are to proceed to Student Services to 'sign in'.
-Student Services will provide them with a note to enter class. - 4.
-A student that is absent should provide absentee notes or Medical Certificate directly to Students Services. - 5.
+- 1. If a student is going to be late, they should request a late note from their parents on that day and give it to the attendance officer when they arrive to school, or at their earliest convenience.
+If it is not possible to get a note that day (e.g. parents at work) they should provide it to the attendance officer the following day. - 2.
+Students who are late are to proceed to their period one class. - 3.
+A student that is absent should provide an absentee notes or Medical Certificate directly to the attendance officer. - 4.
 Students can only leave school early if they have permission from their parent/guardian to do so.
-This may be in written form or a phone call. - 6.
-Students who are leaving early with permission are to 'sign out' at Student Services.
-Student Services will provide them with an exit pass to show staff and police if requested. - 7.
-Students on Flexi need to ensure they have their Flexi Pass and show it to staff on request. - 8.
-Students that are late to classes during the day may be marked late.
+This may be in written form or a phone call. - 5.
+Students who are leaving early with permission are to 'sign out' with the attendance officer at the attendance window.
+The attendance officer will provide them with an exit pass to show staff and police if requested. - 6.
+Students on a transitional timetable are to sign out at the attendance window prior to leaving school grounds and will be given a sign out pass. - 7.
+Students that are late to classes during the day will be marked late by the classroom teacher.
 This can impact upon their attendance.